 - " Enjoy the monthly tips and videos in the QR code in the Parent and Teachers' Corner. - " Use daily literacy activities as your question of the day, during transition times, and other times during the day. - " Check out recommended books at the library and use them in the classroom. - " Use the Am I Ready for Kindergarten? on pg.
-28 to guide your teaching and monitor the children's development. - " Make Talk, Play, Read, Do and Write part of your daily school routines.
+28 to guide your teaching and monitor the children's development. - " Make Talk, Play, Read, Do and Write part of your daily routines at home and in the community.